explaingit

 USE CASE 1

-Add a live GitHub stats card to your profile README showing commits, stars, and rank.
+Add a live stats card to your GitHub profile README showing total stars, commits, pull requests, and a computed rank.

 USE CASE 2